Ultranet (product): Government abandonment

-In June 2013 the Victorian government announced that it had signed a $2.8 million contract with NEC to continue to support Ultranet until the end of December 2013, after which it would no longer be backed by the government.
+In June 2013 the Napthine government announced that it had signed a $2.8 million contract with NEC to continue to support Ultranet until the end of December 2013, after which it would no longer be backed by the government.
 Schools would then have to pay NEC to use Ultranet, or find other ways to access equivalent functions.

 On 19 December 2013 Ultranet was officially taken offline.
 Some 15 schools which had signed up to use it were migrated to GenEd, NEC's cloud based Ultranet.